 3 Credits.
 Spring only.
 This lecture class is a continuation of HIT 201 with emphasis on management of health information departments, record completion, record retention, release of information, indexes, and registers.
-This course also covers regulatory requirements regarding confidentiality, HIPAA, and the electronic health record.
-(PR: HIT 201)
+This course

 HIT 205 - ICD-10 CM Diagnostic Coding.

-3 Credits This course introduces the student to the ICD-10 CM classification system with an emphasis on the correct process of utilizing the alphabetic index and tabular list for code assignment.
+3 Credits.
+This course introduces the student to the ICD-10 CM classification system with an emphasis on the correct process of utilizing the alphabetic index and tabular list for code assignment.
 The focus is on rules, conventions, and instructions in ICD-10 CM, as well as chapter-specific guidelines.
 The criteria for the proper assignment of principal and additional diagnosis in all applicable patient settings is addressed.
 Proper code assignment and impact on MS-DRGs and reimbursement are discussed.
 Coding scenarios are utilized to determine sequencing and optimization.
 (PR: BIOL 257/259 and AH 151)